 2) Completely Silent

-Since all Airfree devices are filter-free and use an ionizer to clean the air within a room, there are not moving parts to create noise.
-Therefore, this line of air purifiers ensure completely silent operation.
+Since all Airfree devices are filter-free and use the power of heat to clean the air within a room, there are literally no moving parts to create noise.

 With no noise to contend with, these air sterilizers are an excellent choice for any room in your house, including a bedroom, living room or office.